talon-one/talon_one.rb/docs/IntegrationApi.md

 Link customer profile to card

 [Loyalty cards](https://docs.talon.one/docs/product/loyalty-programs/card-based/card-based-overview) allow customers to collect and spend loyalty points within a [card-based loyalty program](https://docs.talon.one/docs/product/loyalty-programs/overview#loyalty-program-types).
 They are useful to gamify loyalty programs and can be used with or without customer profiles linked to them.
 Link a customer profile to a given loyalty card for the card to be set as **Registered**.
 This affects how it can be used.
-See the [docs](https://docs.talon.one/docs/product/loyalty-programs/card-based/managing-loyalty-cards#linking-customer-profiles-to-a-loyalty-card).  **Note:** You can link as many customer profiles to a given loyalty card as the [**card user limit**](https://docs.talon.one/docs/product/loyalty-programs/card-based/creating-cb-programs) allows.
+See the [docs](https://docs.talon.one/docs/product/loyalty-programs/card-based/managing-loyalty-cards#linking-customer-profiles-to-a-loyalty-card).  > [!note] You can link as many customer profiles to a given loyalty card as the > [**card user limit**](https://docs.talon.one/docs/product/loyalty-programs/card-based/creating-cb-programs) > allows.

 ### Example